tkareine/jekyll-minibundle/README.md

 ## Asset fingerprinting

-If you just want to have fingerprint in your asset's path, use `ministamp` tag:
+If you just want to have a fingerprint in your asset's path, use `ministamp` tag:

 ``` html